EMT R169 FAQ’s

-A. Clinical sites are requiring all students who come to their facilities to have a criminal background check completed.
-You will need to go to the website to complete the background check.
-NOTE: If you do not pass the background check you will not be able to go into the hospitals for clinical experience.
-You will nto be able to get a course completion record, which is needed to become an EMT.
+A. The California Emergency Medical Services Authority, through the Ventura County Emergency Medical Services Agency, may deny certification to those with criminal records.
+Also, clinical sites are requiring all students who come to their facilities to have completed a criminal background check.
+NOTE: If you do not pass the background check, you will not be able to go into the hospitals for clinical experience.
+You will not be able to get a course completion record, which is needed to become an EMT.

 - SS number verification